-Here are some advantages of reporting on fleet utilization.
+Here are some advantages of reporting on fleet utilization:

-- Rotate vehicles for service requirements to manage vehicle downtime.
+- Rotate vehicles for service requirements to manage vehicle downtime

-- See how conditions are impacting trip distance, so you can adjust shifts accordingly.
+- See how conditions are impacting trip distance, so you can adjust shifts accordingly

 Reports can unveil which vehicles are hardly used, or overused, or in downtime for maintenance or repair.
 Monitoring this activity will help to keep your fleet well balanced from a replacement cycling standpoint and also quickly point out areas of opportunity to re-deploy vehicles into other areas of the business.
-Holding onto consistently unused assets are very expensive to tag, title and insure when renting a vehicle for surge times may be a better business decision.
+Holding onto consistently unused assets is very expensive to tag, title and insure when renting a vehicle for surge times may be a better business decision

 Utilization reports in MyGeotab